prejeshs/employee-portal/README.md

 ## Overview

-This project allows users to perform basic CRUD operations on employee data.
+This project allows users to perform CRUD operations on employee data.
 It includes a backend REST API developed with Spring Boot and a frontend interface built with React.

 ---